CALL US NOW: 0207-700-2354

 index2

 Then, in 1914, came World War 1.
-The war was another reason for clothes to abruptly become practical.
+The war was another reason for clothes in 1910s Fashion to abruptly become practical.
 Women found a sudden requirement to take on practical jobs, including both those that replaced the men away on the battlefield, such as tram conductors, and those that assisted them – nurses and Red Cross volunteers.
 They needed to move in an unhampered way.

 index22